Greg88PL/react-food-order-app/README.md

 ## General info
-This project is simple food order app created with React.js It is an application that consolidates the material of the online course
+This project is simple food order app created with React.js using Context and Reducer

 ## Setup